amirmohan/SPROUT/README.md

 # SPROUT
-SPROUT is a machine learning algorithm to predict the DNA repair outcome in CRISPR experiments.
+SPROUT is a machine learning tool to predict the DNA repair outcome in CRISPR experiments.